LucasOcamposGill/Node-Sql-Demo/myApp/README.md

+once you do npm install you would be able to

 RUN "set DEBUG=myapp:* & npm start" in the terminal to start the application

 the endpoint for the server will be at: http://localhost:3000